ShrinidhiUpadhyaya/dynamic-questionnaire/README.md

     ```
 ## Adding a New Component Sub Component to a existing Component Type
 Lets a Toggle Button Component in `multi-choice-question`

+**Note:-** The complete implementation can be found on [Toggle-Button](https://github.com/ShrinidhiUpadhyaya/dynamic-questionnaire/tree/toggle-button) branch
 - Install the toggle component from `shadcn\ui`
   ```
   npx shadcn@latest add toggle